coderanger/coderanger.net/content/posts/overtesting.md

 With unit tests in the bag, next up are integration tests.
 Test Kitchen is the nexus point here but this involves a lot of tools.
-These days the actual tests will be in either Serverspec or InSpec, but Test Kitchen acts as the control system for managing all the various steps so it's what most people think of.
+These days the actual test code will be in either Serverspec or InSpec, but Test Kitchen acts as the control system for managing all the various steps so it's what most people think of.

 Integration tests are where we throw unit boundaries under the bus.
-Here we _want_ our tests to cross unit boundaries, so we can make sure that a given unit correctly integrates with all the other units that it uses internally.
-We do still have a boundary of sorts though, in that a good recipe should represent a "thing" of some kind.
+Here we _want_ our tests to cross unit boundaries, so we can make sure that a given unit correctly integrates with all the other units it uses internally.
+We do still have a boundary of sorts though, a good recipe should represent a "thing" of some kind.
 The ontology of configuration management is a whole different post, but in short a recipe is a promise that when the recipe finishes running, some kind of thing (service, CLI tool, bunch of files, whatever) will be available.
 Normally this is the thing we name the cookbook/recipe after.
 Taking a recipe named `apache2::default`, you can probably assume that when this recipe runs there will be an Apache web server listening on a port.
-This promise is the recipe's interface to the world, and so that is the integration test equivalent to a unit boundary.
+This promise is the recipe's interface to the world, the integration test equivalent to a unit boundary.

 So to get back to writing our test, we make a `.kitchen.yml` file which tells